 2 Double-Flop Synchronizers (colored red) – The synchronizers assert/clear asynchronously when async_wake_source_b or pgcb_rst_b assert.
 The output of the synchronizers deasserts synchronously after async_wake_reset_b has deasserted and 4 positive edges of pgcb_clk have occurred.
 This guarantees the wake event is asserted long enough to propagate through a normal synchronizer (sync_wake_reset_b) and then captured synchronously in the set-hold-clear flop.

 Traditional Double-Flop Synchronizer (sync_wake_reset_b) – This synchronizer creates a fully synchronous signal out of the async_wake_source_b input to be captured in the set-hold-clear flop.
-The output of this flop can also feed into the sync_gate term of the PCGU to prevent gating the clock when the wake is asserted.

 Set-Hold-Clear Flop – This flop is cleared (asserted) when the wake event is synchronized to PGCB clock (sync_wake_reset_b asserts).
 It is then held asserted, even if sync_wake_reset_b deasserts, until sync_clkvld assertes, indicating that the pgcb_clk is running.